Never Run a Generator Indoors: CO Kills in Minutes

 Is it okay to run a generator indoors for just a few minutes?

 No. There is no safe amount of time to run a generator indoors.
-Carbon monoxide builds quickly, and at high concentrations it can harm or kill within minutes.
+CPSC's own headline is that using a generator indoors can kill you in minutes, and its rulemaking puts a portable generator's CO output at hundreds of times a car's.
 A short run in a garage, basement, or enclosed porch is still dangerous.
 Outside only, every time.

 These guides are built from manufacturer documentation, public specifications, primary research where health claims matter, and repeated buyer questions that show up in real ownership and installation decisions.